For a downloadable PDF, click here.

-Students can benefit from listening to books on tape and using text reading and word processing computer programs.
+Students can benefit from listening to audiobooks and using text reading and word processing computer programs.
 Students may also need help with emotional issues that sometimes arise as a consequence of difficulties in school.
 Mental health specialists can help students cope with their struggles.

 What are the rights of a person with dyslexia?